cvoter/website-research-group/content/authors/g.-aaron-alexander/_index.md

 ---
-# NAME
-# Display name
+# EDIT THIS info, plus markdown section below the front matter
+# Set draft to false after copying over for a new person (only template/blank remains draft)
+draft: false
+# Full name, as appears in publications (e.g., Carolyn B. Voter, G. Aaron Alexander)
 title: G. Aaron Alexander
+# Full name, same as title
+name: G. Aaron Alexander
+# Full name, must be identical to title
+authors:
+- G. Aaron Alexander
 # People avatars are sorted by last name
 first_name: Aaron
 last_name: Alexander
-name: Aaron Alexander
 # Add name pronounciation, optional
 name_pronunciation: ''

-# TAGLINES
+# Groups on the people page.
+See content/people/_index.md for options (e.g., Principal Investigator, Graduate Students, Undergraduate Researchers, Alumni)
+user_groups:
+- Graduate Students
-# Role/position - PhD Candidate, PhD Student, MS Student, Undergrad Researcher, etc.
+# Role/position - PhD Candidate, PhD Student, MS Student, Undergrad Researcher, etc. Not tied to other code on site, so can be descriptive.
 role: PhD Candidate
 # Organizations/Affiliations
-# Can optionally link to URL, or leave as just unlinked name
+# Use a dash in front of name to list, as below.
+Can optionally link to URL (use quotes), or leave as just unlinked name
 organizations:
 - name: Water Resources Engineering
   url: "https://www.engr.wisc.edu/department/civil-environmental-engineering/research-in-cee/water-resources-engineering-science/"
 - name: University of Wisconsin-Madison

-# PROFILES
-# See README for additional icon options
+# See README for additional icon options. link can be to an external website or to a document on this site (i.e., under doc/name_of_file)
 social:
 - icon: envelope
   icon_pack: fas